Cumulocity-IoT/cumulocity-video-widget/README.md

 # Video Widget for Cumulocity IoT

 This widget allows streaming videos from sources such as HLS streams, on-demand videos (such as MP4, MKV, MOV) from URL and embedded YouTube, Vimeo, etc. videos.
-Please note that links must be HTTPS and Cross-Origin access enabled.
+In addition, on-demand videos can be synchronized with device measurements representing video timestamp in seconds.
+Please note that links must be HTTPS and have Cross-Origin access enabled.

 ![Preview](src/cumulocity-video-widget/assets/img-preview.png)